-First of all, it is very important for you to realize that you are not alone: 1 in 3 people in the US were sexually abused as children.
+First of all, it is very important for you to realize that you are not alone: 1 in 3-4 women and 1-6 men in the US were sexually abused as children.
 Research on the effects of sexual abuse in adulthood is prolific now.
 Studies have reliably demonstrated that the effects of sexual abuse on adults are identical to the effects of childhood physical abuse and to those of child neglect.
 One difference is that, with sexual abuse, one often has sexual symptoms as well.
 Child sexual abuse is also very amenable to treatment.
 Survivors of childhood abuse can and do work through their symptoms and emerge as stronger and more sensitive adults.

 I've found three very effective books for those struggling with healing from abuse: Ellen Bass and Laura Davis, The Courage to Heal, and Laura Davis, The Courage to Heal Workbook and (for partners and friends of survivors), Allies in Healing.
 These books discuss in a thorough and informative way the effects of child sexual abuse on adults.
-(Laura Davis has recently come out with a new book for survivors who are already well into the healing process; the topic of that book is sexual healing.)
+(Laura Davis also has a new book for survivors who are already well into the healing process; the topic of that book is sexual healing.)
 The workbook is an excellent resource to use in psychotherapy.
 It can bring up difficult feelings, and having the support and guidance of a professional can be very helpful.
 Another useful book, especially good when one feels alone in the experience, is Ellen Bass's I Never Told Anyone, which is a collection of writings on women's experiences of having been sexually abused as children.
 These books are available nearly everywhere, or you can buy them online.

 If you are seeking psychotherapy for help with having been sexually abused, that is a good thing to do for yourself!
-If you are a college student, your campus probably has a Counseling & Psychological Services office.
+If you are a college student, your campus probably has a Psychological Services office.
 Sometimes these have limits as to how many times they can see you, but if necessary, they will then refer you off campus to a psychologist in private practice.

 Remember that you are not damaged, only wounded.
 Wounds heal with time, tending, and patience!